0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

   ..header2,

-  list(
   []
-),
+,
 list(
-  [*Skills*
+  [
+  *Skills*

-• Software Architect experienced in web and mobile systems
+- Software Architect experienced in web and mobile systems

-• UI/UX Designer
+- UI/UX Designer

-• Backend Developer
+- Backend Developer

-• Frontend Developers (React and Flutter)
+- Frontend Developers (React and Flutter)

-• Database Engineer for schema and constraints
+- Database Engineer for schema and constraints

-• QA Engineer
+- QA Engineer

 *Hardware*

-• Developer laptops and PCs
+- Developer laptops and PCs

-• Cloud  host for test servers
+- Cloud  host for test servers

 *Software*

-• Visual Studio Code, Android Studio
+- Visual Studio Code, Android Studio

-• Draw.io and Figma for diagrams and UI design
+- Draw.io and Figma for diagrams and UI design

-• GitHub for version control
+- GitHub for version control

-• Database tools (MySQL Workbench)
+- Database tools (MySQL Workbench)

-• Communication tools
+- Communication tools
 ]
 ),
 list(
   [*Dependencies*

-• Completion and approval of Software Requirements Specification
+- Completion and approval of Software Requirements Specification

-• UI design depends on confirmed user workflows and functional requirements because they show what the user needs to do and how the system should respond
+- UI design depends on confirmed user workflows and functional requirements because they show what the user needs to do and how the system should respond

 *Constraints*

-• Limited by team availability
+- Limited by team availability

-• Design must comply with quality standards and security requirements
+- Design must comply with quality standards and security requirements

-• Time constraint: 2 weeks
+- Time constraint: 2 weeks

 ]
 ),
 list(
   [*Deliverables*

-• Web and Mobile System Architecture Document
+- Web and Mobile System Architecture Document

-• High-Level Design including  system modules and interaction diagrams
+- High-Level Design including  system modules and interaction diagrams

-• Detailed Design including Class diagrams, Sequence diagrams, Database schema and API documentation
+- Detailed Design including Class diagrams, Sequence diagrams, Database schema and API documentation

-• UI/UX prototypes for web and mobile
+- UI/UX prototypes for web and mobile

 *Milestones*

-• M3.1: System architecture approved.
+- M3.1: System architecture approved.

-• M3.2: High-level and detailed design documents completed.
+- M3.2: High-level and detailed design documents completed.

-• M3.3: UI/UX prototypes finalized and validated with stakeholders.
+- M3.3: UI/UX prototypes finalized and validated with stakeholders.

-• M3.4: Design reviewed and approved by all stakeholders.
+- M3.4: Design reviewed and approved by all stakeholders.

 ]
 ),